danalec/scoop-alts/README.md

 python scripts/update-all.py --json-summary .temp/update-summary.json
 ```

+### Structured output
+- Use `--structured-output` to prefer strict JSON parsing from update scripts and avoid text heuristics in the orchestrator.

 ### Manifest validation
 - Manifests are validated against a JSON Schema during CI and via `python scripts/automate-scoop.py validate`.